Minibus Lease, Finance, or Purchase

 - CFS has extensive and specialist knowledge of minibus legislation and are FCA regulated.

-- Our focus is on achieving the most cost effective leasing solution for you which not only includes the monthly cost but the actual running costs of the minibus itself.
+- We focus on finding the most cost-effective leasing solution for you.
+This covers both the monthly payments and the actual running costs of the minibus.

 - Our minibuses are sourced direct from manufacturers Ford, Renault, Mercedes & Citroen.